tandelmanish6951/TripleTen-Projects/Sprint 3- Business Analytics/readme.md

-# 📊 Business Analytics Project — E-Commerce User Behavior Analysis
+#  Business Analytics Project — E-Commerce User Behavior Analysis

-Welcome to my **Business Analytics Project**, where I analyzed e-commerce user activity logs to uncover insights into **conversion performance**, **customer retention**, and **purchase behavior**.
-All analyses and calculations were **answered and documented in the Excel file: “Business Analytics Project.xlsx.”**
+Welcome to my Business Analytics Project, where I analyzed e-commerce user activity logs to uncover insights into conversion performance, customer retention, and purchase behavior.
+All analyses and calculations were answered and documented in the Excel file: “Business Analytics Project.xlsx.”

 ---

-## 🧠 Project Overview
+##  Project Overview

-As a newly hired **Junior Data Analyst** at a fictional e-commerce company, my goal was to transform raw event logs into actionable business metrics.
-Using spreadsheet analytics, I built a **conversion funnel**, performed **cohort analysis**, and calculated **retention rates** to help the executive team understand customer engagement and loyalty.
+As a newly hired Junior Data Analyst at a fictional e-commerce company, my goal was to transform raw event logs into actionable business metrics.
+Using spreadsheet analytics, I built a conversion funnel, performed cohort analysis, and calculated retention rates to help the executive team understand customer engagement and loyalty.

 The dataset, provided in the `"raw_user_activity"` sheet, contains the following columns: